What is Tech4Good@SKC?

 Tech4Good@SKC creates experiences.

-Our Tech4Good experiences create opportunities for youth to explore careers in art, science, and technology-related fields, build technical and artistic skills, and work together to meaningfully solve local community challenges.
+Tech4Good experiences are opportunities for college students and area youth to explore careers in art, science, and technology-related fields, build technical and artistic skills, and work together to meaningfully solve local community challenges.
 We do this by having SO MUCH FUN!

 Tech4Good@SKC (T4G@SKC) is really about having fun exploring, playing around, being creative, and being inspired by others who make and create and use tech to do amazing things.

 These activities maximize each person’s and our collective community strengths, working together to develop our collective impact.
 Native Role Models throughout the Flathead Community and around the world co-create these experiences with young people in the Flathead, having serious fun through Science, Tech, and Art.